labordynamicsinstitute/ldilab-manual/95-40-codespaces.md

 Alternate:

-- Go to [https://github.com/codespaces] and select `labordynamicsinstitute/codespaces-stata-skeleton` from the dropdown menu.
+- Go to [https://github.com/codespaces](https://github.com/codespaces) and select `labordynamicsinstitute/codespaces-stata-skeleton` from the dropdown menu (you may need to search).

 If neither of those options appear, contact the LDI Lab Administrator.